architecture-building-systems/Wireless-Sensor-Network/Router_Node/README.md

 # Router Node
+Router nodes relay messages from the sensor nodes to the gateway.
+A router node is basically a XBee radio module power by a wall adapter power supply in a housing.
+No additional microcontroller is needed.
 ![Router Node](Images/Router_node_with_open_housing_1.jpg)
-A router node includes the following parts:
+A router node consists of the following parts:
 * [SparkFun XBee Explorer Regulated](https://www.sparkfun.com/products/11373)
 * XBee Module
 * USB Power Supply